-- What device are you using / Does it have built in cooling or is anesthetic required?
+What device are you using / Does it have built in cooling or is anesthetic required?

 You don't have to suffer to get results, and so you'll want to know a few details about the device you'll be treated with.
 It's important to ensure you are being treated with a reputable, brand name, medical grade platform that is either TRUE LASER or IPL, as both platforms show proven results.
 We strongly suggest avoiding lower powered devices using LHE or LED, as the results may be less than ideal.
 Newer devices will have built in cooling to keep the treatment head "cold to the touch" as it pulses on the skin, significantly reducing any pain & discomfort.

 - How many treatments are generally required?
 How far apart?

-Most areas require a range of 6-8 treatments to realize a significant reduction in hair growth.
+Most areas require a range of 4-8 treatments to realize a significant reduction in hair growth.
 This doesn't vary depending on the device, or whether it is IPL or Laser.
 Most body areas will be spaced approximately 6-8 weeks between appointments.
 Is your provider promising significant results after only 1 or 2 treatments? (hair has multiple growth phases with a certain percentage of hair being treatable at any given time).
 Are they rushing the protocol by suggesting treatment more frequently? (such as every 7-14 days) We wouldn't hand over our hard earned money.

 - Do they have experience treating a variety of skin tones? (light & dark skin respond differently)